alanjeanpierre/IEEE-slackbot/README.md

 `@bot-name help`
 Will link to the readme on github

+`@bot-name status`
+Returns uptime and number of messages read

 `@bot-name stock stock-to-look-up`
 Will lookup through Yahoo finance what the current stock is